hsjoi0214/housing-price-prediction/README.md

 ## Project Strategy

-To build a reliable and scalable pipeline, we followed a **3-stage filtering strategy** for feature selection combined with modular model training and evaluation.
+To build a reliable and scalable pipeline, i followed a **3-stage filtering strategy** for feature selection combined with modular model training and evaluation.

 ###  Stage 1: Manual / Statistical Filtering
 - **Low variance removal**: Drop features with variance below a threshold (0.01).